turingschool/try-turing/frontend-advanced/dom-manipulation/index.md

 <div class="try-it-new">
   <h2>Try It: Set up Listener</h2>
-  <p>We will no longer need the <code>giveReminder</code> function you wrote in the previous section.
-You can delete it or comment it out and keep it as a reference for syntax!</p>
   <ol>
     <li>In your Glitch project, attach an event listener to the button.
 Instruct it to call a function named <code class="try-it-code">addToDo</code>.</li>
     <li>Do you see a little red dot to the left of your new line of code?
 That's because Glitch is trying to tell you that it doesn't know about a function named <code class="try-it-code">addToDo</code>.
 Below your event listener, define that function!
 At this point, you shoud not have any code inside of the <em>block</em>.</li>